Geethen/geeforec.github.io/content/post/practical-4.md

   palette: 'ffffff, 67d9f1, 1036cb'};
 ```

-Center the map to Costa Rica and zoomed to a preliminary scale.
-All other layers will align to this parent map.
-Add long-term mean rainfall.
-Add Braulio Carrillo boundary last, to overlay.
-Enable zooming on the top-left map.
-Add a title to the map
+Next, we center the map to Costa Rica.
+All other layers will align with this parent map and add the data of interest.
+Specifically, we add the long-term mean rainfall raster and the Braulio Carrillo boundary.
+To conclude, we will add a zoom control button and the previously defined title.

 ```js
 Map.centerObject(costaRica, 8);